 XYNTHA is formulated as a sterile, nonpyrogenic, no preservative, lyophilized powder preparation for intravenous injection.
 Each single-use vial contains nominally 250, 500, 1000, or 2000 IU of XYNTHA.
 Upon reconstitution, the product is a clear to slightly opalescent, colorless solution that contains sodium chloride, sucrose, L-histidine, calcium chloride, and polysorbate 80.

 XYNTHA temporarily replaces the missing clotting factor VIII that is needed for effective hemostasis.

 The activated partial thromboplastin time (aPTT) is prolonged in patients with hemophilia.
 Determination of aPTT is a conventional in vitro assay for biological activity of factor VIII.
 Treatment with XYNTHA normalizes the aPTT over the effective dosing period.

-In addition, 25 of the same patients later received a single infusion of 50 IU/kg of XYNTHA for a 6-month follow-up pharmacokinetic study.
-The parameters were comparable between baseline and 6 months, indicating no time-dependent changes in the pharmacokinetic properties of XYNTHA; the 90% confidence intervals for XYNTHA 6 month-to-baseline ratios of the mean values of Cmax and AUC∞ were within pre-established limits of 80% to 125%.
+In addition, 25 of the same subjects later received a single infusion of 50 IU/kg of XYNTHA for a 6-month follow-up pharmacokinetic study.
+The parameters were comparable between baseline and 6 months, indicating no time-dependent changes in the pharmacokinetics of XYNTHA.

-In a separate study investigating the efficacy of XYNTHA in patients with hemophilia A undergoing elective major surgery, 8 of 30 patients (≥ 12 years) who received a single 50 IU/kg infusion of XYNTHA as part of their presurgery evaluation participated in a pharmacokinetic evaluation.
-The pharmacokinetic parameters in these patients also are summarized in Table 1.
+In a separate study, 8 of 30 subjects at least 12 years old with hemophilia A undergoing elective major surgery received a single 50 IU/kg infusion of XYNTHA.
+The pharmacokinetic parameters in these subjects are also summarized in Table 3.

 (n = 30)